sakhmatd/swege/README.md

    `title: This will serve as the title`

    The example site uses both methods.
+Leave the first line empty to remove the title.

 # LICENSE